-Accessible Education Center (AEC), formerly Disability Resource Center, provides support to students with verifiable disabilities, including accommodations and academic adjustments to enhance students' chances of achieving their educational goals.

-AEC offers daytime office hours at Gavilan College and is currently assessing the level of student need at the Morgan Hill and Hollister sites; presently services are available by request, with in person appointments available in Hollister for fall 2018.
+The Accessible Education Center (AEC), formerly known as the Disability Resource Center, provides support to students with verifiable disabilities, including accommodations and academic adjustments to enhance students' chances of achieving their educational goals.
+AEC offers daytime office hours at the Gilroy campus and is currently assessing the level of student need at the Morgan Hill and Hollister sites; presently services are available by request, with in person appointments available in Hollister for Fall 2018.
 Students can call for appointments or with questions about services directly to 408-848-4767 or TTY 408-846-4924.
-A variety of links on the AEC website provide distance education students with information about community and College resources (II.C.3-5 Accessible Education Center (AEC) Web page).
-Cranium Cafe will also be used as online counseling.
+A variety of links on the AEC website provide distance education students with information about community and College resources (II.C-31).
+Cranium Cafe will also be used as online counseling (II.C-32).